 During the aging of clay it can also sour.
 This is when bacteria present in the clay continue to decompose it.
 Through the process, amino acids are released which bond particles to further increase its plasticity.
 As the bacteria works the acidity also increases which brings particles closer together and forms a colloidal gel, which creates a very strong lattice giving the clay favorable strength.
 A rotten or moldy clay is prized for these reasons inspiring people to add all sorts of things like beer, vinegar, and milk to their clays.
 A rott-y clay can be used as a “starter” to inoculate new batches.
 I inoculated my clay with bacillus subtilus, a bacteria used to make the fermented food natto, but is also occurs naturally in the soil.
 I mixed it into the slurry during the “drying” phase, right after “sieving”, to experiment with this breaking down.
 And how’d it go?
 Who knows, but it’s about a year later and regardless the clay feels great!

 This recipe was featured in our monthly newsletter.
 Subscribe to receive seasonal recipes, techniques, history, gardening tips, and science, as well as information on Pgh area fermentation events:

 Success!
 You're on the list.

 Whoops!
 There was an error and we couldn't process your subscription.
 Please reload the page and try again.

 Having a good grasp on incubation is very helpful when making mold type ferments like tempeh and koji, or for reproducing your own spores for future use.
-And in the end the “art” of incubation doesn’t require much more than what you probably already have lying around the house.
+Putting together a simple incubator doesn’t require much more than what you probably already have lying around the house.